Piper PA-31T Cheyenne

-The Piper PA-31T Cheyenne is a turboprop development of the earlier PA-31P Pressurized Navajo.
+The Piper PA-31T Cheyenne is a twin-engine turboprop development of the earlier PA-31P Pressurized Navajo.

 Development

 Originally, the aircraft was an upgraded version of the Pressurized Navajo equipped with two Pratt & Whitney Canada PT6A-28 turboprop engines.
 Later, the aircraft was further refined and developed, including aerodynamic improvements and fuselage extensions.
 The PA-31T led to the development of the PA-42 Cheyenne III and IV.